[This is my ACL reconstruction series, Part 4, especially for rock climbers. Start here for the full index.]

 By month 6 I was doing pistol squats.

 I trained for rock climbing about 50% of the time and did my PT exercises the other 50%.
-See my articles on rock climbing training when injured and training slopers and pinches for ideas.
-The Woss suspension trainers are a $40 option to TRX and come with 10mm rope on a pulley for even more stability challenge!
+See my articles on training slopers and pinches and favorite workout gear for ideas.
+The Nossk suspension trainers are a $35 option to TRX; check out their cyclone series on a pulley for a stability challenge!